PedroFabriz2/coronavirus/README.md

 ### what i know

-* Transcription is when RNA is created based on DNA
+* [Transcription](https://en.wikipedia.org/wiki/Transcription_(biology)) is when RNA is created based on DNA
-* Reverse Transcription is when DNA is created based on RNA.
+* [Reverse Transcriptase](https://en.wikipedia.org/wiki/Reverse_transcriptase) is when DNA is created based on RNA.
 That's what RNA based virus do when entry our cells
 * Translation is the production of amino acids based on three nuclebases(codons = 3 * nucleobase)
 * Genetic Code tells us how to decode RNA.
 *  Reading Frames for RNA (3 existing reading frames) is the way that translate happens: when Start and Finish the translate
 * Usually Start Codon:  AUG
 * Usually Stop Codon:  UAG UGA UAA
-* 2019-nCov is a temporary nomenclature and the oficial name is  Sars-CoV-2(virus from family Coronaviridae.
+* 2019-nCov is a temporary nomenclature and the oficial name is  [Sars-CoV-2(virus from family Coronaviridae)](https://en.wikipedia.org/wiki/Severe_acute_respiratory_syndrome_coronavirus_2).

 ## :wrench: Steps
  - [x] create function that returns dictionary with decoding